vaporsjs/ethers.js/docs/v5/api/providers/types/README.md

 #### *transactionRequest* . **to** => *string | Promise< string >*

-The address (or ENS name) this transaction it to.
+The address (or VNS name) this transaction it to.

 #### *transactionRequest* . **from** => *string< [Address](/v5/api/utils/address/#address) > | Promise< string< [Address](/v5/api/utils/address/#address) > >*